 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees as appropriate.
-In 2016, the Board determined that for the sake of administrative convenience, it was desirable to delegate John Simard, the President, CEO and Chairman of the Board (the "Executive"), the authority to grant certain options pursuant to the terms of the Company's 2015 Equity Incentive Plan (the "Plan") subject to certain limitations including (i) without the prior written approval of the Board, Executive shall not in any one calendar year grant options to acquire more than 300,000 Shares in the aggregate or more than 99,999 options to any one individual, provided that options granted pursuant to any such written approval shall not be counted toward the foregoing thresholds; (ii) without the prior written approval of the Board, Executive shall not be counted toward the foregoing thresholds; (ii) without the prior written approval of the Board, Executive shall not be counted toward the foregoing thresholds; (ii) without the prior written approval of the Board, Executive shall not be conted toward the foregoing thresholds; (ii) without the prior written approval of the Board, Executive shall not grant options grante options and provide that such options will be subject to the terms and conditions of a stock option agreement to be prepared by the Company promptly following the date of grant.
+In 2016, the Board determined that for the sake of administrative convenience, it was desirable to delegate John Simard, the President, CEO and Chairman of the Board (the "Executive"), the authority to grant certain options pursuant to the terms of the Company's 2015 Equity Incentive Plan (the "Plan") subject to certain limitations including (i) without the prior written approval of the Board, Executive shall not in any one calendar year grant options to acquire more than 300,000 Shares in the aggregate or more than 99,999 options to any one individual, provided that options granted pursuant to any such written approval shall not be counted toward the foregoing thresholds; (ii) without the prior written approval of the Board, Executive shall not grant options to himself; (iii) The exercise price for options granted by Executive shall be the closing price of the Shares on the date of grant and term of any such options shall not be greater than 10 years; and (iv) Executive shall make any and all options grants pursuant to the authority delegated by the Board and specify the material terms of such options and provide that such options will be subject to the terms and conditions of a stock option agreement to be prepared by the Company promptly following the date of grant.
 The purpose of this delegation of authority is to enhance the flexibility of option administration within the Company and to facilitate the timely grant of options to non-management employees, particularly new employees, within specified limits approved by the Compensation Committee.

-The Compensation Committee has made adjustments, if any, to annual compensation, bonus and equity awards and established new performance guidelines at one or more meetings held during the first quarter of 2016.
+The Compensation Committee will make adjustments, if any, to annual compensation, bonus and equity awards and establish new performance guidelines at one or more meetings during 2017.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
-For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Committee by the Chief Executive Officer.
+For executives, other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Committee by the Chief Executive Officer.
 In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his compensation as well as awards to be granted.